 - Ensure consideration, and seek to integrate the work, of other relevant committees including the Economic Partnership Initiative Committee, Transportation Advisory Group and others;

 - Consider other additional items, as relevant, in line with 2 a) – e) above;

 - Meet regularly to consider the implications of the above, and to develop strategic advice to Council or other relevant organizations, to best leverage the community’s collective resources toward achieving goals outlined within the OCP.

 SPC Committee Members

 - Chair: Mayor Jack Crompton

 - Mike Furey, Chief Administrative Officer, RMOW

-- Jan Jansen, General Manager, Resort Experience, RMOW
+- Toni Metcalf, General Manager, Resort Experience, RMOW

 - Mike Kirkegaard, Planning Director, RMOW

 - Manager, Economic Development, RMOW